-DJ Cocoa Chanelle is a Black Girls Rock recipient, and award-winning Deejay / On-Air personality with over 16+ years of radio experience in the #1 market in the United States, New York City's HOT 97 of Emmis Communications and 7 years on-air experience with BET Networks as the Deejay for their popular talk show Teen Summit, Making Cocoa the first woman in history hired as an in-house deejay for a television network.
+DJ Cocoa Chanelle is a Black Girls Rock recipient, and award-winning Deejay / On-Air personality with over 16+ years of radio experience in the #1 market in the United States, New York City's HOT 97 of Emmis Communications and 7 years on-air experience with BET Networks as the Deejay for their popular talk show Teen Summit, Making Cocoa the first DJ in history (man or woman) hired as an in-house deejay for the network.

-in 2019, Cocoa went on a 53 City Live Nation arena tour with New Kids On The Block, sharing the stage with Hip Hop legends Salt N Pepa, Naughty By Nature, Debbie Gibson, and Tiffany.
+In 2019, Cocoa went on a 53 City Live Nation arena tour with New Kids On The Block, sharing the stage with Hip Hop legends Salt N Pepa.

-Footage of Cocoa doing turntable tricks began to spread online gaining over 200,000 views on Facebook in less than 24 hours.
-The video went on to capture the attention of many celebrities including Chuck D of Public Enemy, Sway Calloway of MTV and many others whom all posted the video on the social media.
+Footage of Cocoa doing turntable tricks began to spread online gaining over 300,000 views on Facebook in less than 24 hours.
+The video went on to capture the attention of many celebrities including Chuck D of Public Enemy, Sway Calloway of MTV and many others who all posted the video on social media.

-She is best known for her 16 years as an on-air mix DJ and Personality on Emmis Communications New York based radio station HOT 97, which began after making several guest mixing appearances on Hot 97's "Morning Show", hosted by Ed Lover, she was recommended to the stations program director and as a result, the morning show producer created the idea for "Ladies Night," which consisted of Angie Martinez, DJ Jazzy Joyce & Chanelle
+By many, Cocoa is best known for her 16-year radio career in New York City.
+She was an on-air mix show DJ and Personality for Emmis Communications radio station HOT 97.
+Cocoa's radio career began after making several guest mixing appearances on Hot 97's "Morning Show", hosted by Ed Lover, she was recommended to the stations program director and as a result, the morning show producer created the idea for "Ladies Night," Hosted by Angie Martinez.

 Throughout her career, Cocoa opened doors and broke down barriers as the first Deejay to work for BET (male or female).
 She was the first female DJ to land a feature DJ spot on MTV's highest-rated show Spring Break, which resulted in a return invitation from MTV to appear in several of their specialty shows.

-Chanelle was born in Brooklyn New York.
-At age 7 she was raised by her Grandmother in West Virginia following the death of both parents to alcoholism.
+Cocoa Chanelle was born in Brooklyn New York.
+At age 7 she was raised by her Grandmother in West Virginia following the death of her mother and father to alcoholism.

 She started as an MC at the age of 12, entering local talent shows and rap battles.
 "Any time I was having a bad day, I would create lyrics about it... it was my therapy". says Cocoa.
 "I also used it for school, when I needed to study for a test, I would turn the answers into rap so I could remember it".
 She continued.

-Cocoa was put on the DJing and turntables by age 13 by her older brother Andre who was shot and killed three months before Cocoa was hired as a DJ on HOT 97.
+By age 13, Cocoa was DJing.
+She was inspired to DJ and rap by her older brother Andre who was shot and killed three months before Cocoa was hired as a DJ on HOT 97.

-Immediately following high school graduation, Cocoa began her DJ career on a professional level at the age 18 after a chance meeting on the New York subway with her brother and a young 16 yr old female rapper named MC Peaches who was signed to the same label as MC LYTE.
+Immediately following high school graduation, Cocoa began her DJ career on a professional level after a chance meeting on the New York subway with her brother Andre and a young 16 yr old female rapper named MC Peaches who was signed to the same label as MC LYTE.

 Peaches brought Cocoa to the attention of First Priority Music, home to MC Lyte, Positive K and Audio Two.
 Executives from the label were in search of a DJ for their new group, hip-hop duo Kings of Swing.
 Cocoa became their official DJ and was featured scratching and rapping on their debut album.